softwaredevelop/mql5/Indicators/MyIndicators/CCI.md

 The Commodity Channel Index (CCI) is a versatile momentum oscillator developed by Donald Lambert, first introduced in "Commodities" magazine in 1980.
 Despite its name, it is used effectively in any market, including stocks, forex, and futures.

 The CCI measures the current price level relative to an average price level over a specified period.
-It is designed to identify cyclical turns in commodities but is widely used to detect overbought and oversold conditions.
+It is designed to identify cyclical turns but is widely used to detect overbought and oversold conditions.
 High values indicate that the price is unusually high compared to its average, and low values indicate it is unusually low.

+The **CCI Oscillator** is a supplementary indicator that displays the difference between the main CCI line and its signal line as a histogram, providing a clearer visual of accelerating and decelerating momentum.

 ## 2. Mathematical Foundations and Calculation Logic